h3rald/h3rald/contents/articles/10-more-programming-languages.md

 The following 10 sections are devoted to 10 different programming languages.
 They are not numbered and they are presented in alphabetical order, because there's no winner in this list.
 Also, the number of people actively using these languages varies quite a lot, but none of these can be considered, at the time of writing, a _mainstream_ programming language like JavaScript, C, C++, Python or Ruby.

+For each language, I included a brief overview, an example implementation of a _quicksort_ algorithm (in most cases adapted from [RosettaCode](https://rosettacode.org/wiki/Sorting_algorithms/Quicksort)), and a collection of links to get started.

 <hr />

 ### Crystal